 Best of Both Worlds: Reinsertion Plus Visitor Engagement

 The good news is: you don't have to choose.

-Video ads command some of the highest premiums of any ad format.
-If you’re a publisher that’s using video ads as part of your revenue stream, you can’t afford to lose 20% to 30% of your video ad views that ad reinsertion alone can't recover.
+Video ad CPMs are some of the highest premiums of any ad format.
+If you’re a publisher relying on video ad CPM as part of your revenue stream, you can’t afford to lose 20% to 30% of your video ad views that ad reinsertion alone can't recover.

 For more detail about the adblock recovery topic, best practices, adblocker surveys, methodology, and more, check out the Adblock Revenue Recovery Guide for Publishers.

 Adblock Revenue Recovery Done Right

 Admiral’s anti-adblock technology is a core component of their Visitor Relationship Management solution for digital publishers.
 The technology is the best in the market to detect when a visitor is using an adblocker.
 It lets you immediately engage with users asking them to whitelist the site or agree to ad reinsertion.
 Publishers can block access to site content based on predefined conditions if users do not agree to terms, or just provide soft reminders on a schedule.